digitalbazaar/equihash/README.md

-# Equihash Proof of Work
+# Equihash Proof of Work for Node

 [![Build Status](https://ci.digitalbazaar.com/buildStatus/icon?job=equihash)](https://ci.digitalbazaar.com/job/equihash)

 Equihash is an asymmetric proof of work algorithm where it is difficult to generate a proof, but easy to verify.
-The algorithm makes it difficult to build custom hardware to solve the problem and ensures forced CPU and memory trade offs when attempting to solve the problem.
+The algorithm makes it difficult to build custom hardware to generate the proof by ensuring forced CPU and memory trade offs.
 The algorithm is useful for cryptocurrency mining as well as other problems that require a proof of work solution.

 ## Installation